nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 To implement and use a new deframing protocol, do the following:

-1. Implement the abstract class `DeframingProtocolInterface` as discussed in the next section.
+1. Implement the abstract class `DeframingProtocolInterface` as discussed in Section 2.2.
 This class defines helper operations used when deframing a framed packet.

-1. Implement the abstract class `DeframingProtocol` as discussed in the next section.
+1. Implement the abstract class `DeframingProtocol` as discussed in Section 2.2.
 This class defines the operation of deframing a framed packet.

 1. Instantiate the class implemented in step 1.